9-year-old with autism credited with saving Overland Park family from fire

 OVERLAND PARK, Kan.
-(WDAF) — An Overland Park mom credits her 9-year-old, who has autism, with saving their family from a fire.
+(WDAF) — An Overland Park mom credits her 9-year-old daughter, who has autism, with saving their family from a fire.

 On Wednesday, the young hero got to meet a few of her heroes: the firefighters who made her feel safe that night.

-“We had less than a 5% chance making it out unscathed, and we just feel really lucky,” mom Deidre Hof told FOX4.
+“We had less than a 5% chance making it out unscathed, and we just feel really lucky,” mom Deidre Hof told WDAF-TV.

 Olivia Hof is a hero.
 She also has autism.
 Hof said her daughter is more sensitive to sounds and smells.